 I figure each batch costs about half of what it costs in the grocery store and if you are in the Bahamas or most cruising destinations the savings are even greater.
 Save the whey to make bread with.
 Just replace the liquid your recipe calls for with the whey.
 It makes really great crust and yummy soft bread inside.
 Whey freezes but you will have so much left from each batch, you will want to share it unless you make lots of bread.

-Mix 1-1/2 teaspoon citric into 1 cup cool chlorine free water and pour it into your pot.
+- Mix 1-1/2 teaspoon citric acid into 1 cup cool chlorine free water and pour it into your pot.
 Add 1 gallon milk and stir vigorously.
-Heat to 90 degrees F. while stirring.
+Heat to 90 degrees F while stirring.

-Cut the curd into squares with a long knife that reaches the bottom of the pot.
+- Cut the curd into squares with a long knife that reaches the bottom of the pot.
 Heat the pot back up to 105 degrees F. while slowly stirring — this will make a firmer cheese.
 Take it off the heat and stir for another 2 to 5 minutes or longer for a firmer cheese.
 This takes a little experience to get the texture you want but soft or firm its all wonderful.
-Read more about getting the curds right in this FAQ from the cheesemaking site — different milks create different curds (some are just small lumps) and require slightly different techniques at this point.

-Heat in the microwave for one minute — if you don’t have a microwave, the instructions with the kit explain how to do it with a water bath, so don’t panic.
+- Heat in the microwave for one minute — if you don’t have a microwave, use a water bath.

 Marinate it in good quality olive oil and herbs and garlic ………..slice it up with tomatoes and fresh basil or whatever you like!